lsefcakova/variational-inf-for-HSMM/README.md

 `hmmbatchsgd.py` : Batch stochastic variational inference via coordinate ascent.

+`hmmsgd_metaobs.py` : SVI with batches of meta-observations.
+A meta-observation is a group of consecutive observations.
+We then form minibatches from these.
+The natural gradient for the global variables is computed for all observations in a meta-observation, and then those are averaged over all meta-observations in the minibatch.

+### HSMM Classes

+`hsmmbase.py`

+`hsmmbatchcd.py`

+`hsmmbatchsgd.py`

+`hsmmsgd_metaobs.py`

 ### Utilities

 `util.py` : Miscellaneous files for HMM Classes and Test Classes.